dodevops/cloudcontrol/README.md

 If you'd like to forward traffic into a cluster using `kubectl port-forward` you can do the following:

-* Add a ports key to the cli-service in your docker-compose file to forward a free port (e.g. 8888):
+* Add a ports key to the cli-service in your docker-compose file to forward a free port on your host to a defined port in your container (e.g. 12001 on your host to port 12000 in your container):

 ```
 ports:
-  - "8888:8888"
+  - "12001:12000"
 ```

 * Inside *CloudControl*, check the IP of the container: